CAMPOmega

 Frequently Asked Questions

 You should be comfortable carrying a pack and hiking at altitude for extended periods.
 Crested Butte sits at 8,800 feet and we'll be moving higher into the backcountry.
 You don't need to be an elite athlete, but solid cardiovascular fitness and comfort with multi-day backpacking is important.
-If you're flying in from lower elevations, we recommend arriving September 24th to acclimate.
+If you're flying in from lower elevations, we recommend arriving September 26th to acclimate.
 Ask your doctor about altitude medication like Diamox if you have concerns.
+Also — use this as an excuse to get back in solid functional shape (signing up for a sprint triathlon or 10K run is a great forcing function, and we've got some helpful guides for exactly that).

 No. This is a self-supported backcountry gathering — not a glamping situation at a resort.
-You'll carry your pack, set up camp, and be part of everything.
+You'll carry your pack, set up camp, cook meals — the works.
+But we start with an assumption of zero experience and teach you everything from the ground up.
 Expect backpacking, base camps, wilderness training scenarios, group discussions, music, breathwork, and real conversations around the fire.
-Instead of going wider with 50–75 people at a venue, we're going deeper with 15–30 in the backcountry.
-Think Plato's Academy meets mountain expedition during peak fall colors.

 Submit your application below.
 Due to the intimate group size (15–30 people), we review each application carefully to ensure a strong fit.
 If your application is selected, you'll be invited to a brief interview call where we can answer your questions and discuss logistics.

-You'll receive a full packing list upon acceptance.
-This is self-supported backpacking, so you'll need a solid pack, tent or shelter, sleeping bag rated for cold nights, hiking boots, layers for variable mountain weather (late September can range from warm days to early snow dusting the peaks), rain gear, and a headlamp.
-We'll provide group gear, kitchen setup, and some base camp infrastructure.
+Flow Genome Project provides the gear — all tents, backpacks, sleeping bags, cook stoves and organic rations.
+We've sourced the best light gear in the world, and you get to learn with it.
+If you sweat in it or drool on it (clothes, spoons, mugs), you bring your own from a detailed packing list — hiking boots, layers for variable mountain weather (late September into early October can range from warm days to early snow dusting the peaks), rain gear, and a headlamp.
+We'll provide group gear, kitchen setup, and base camp infrastructure.
 A detailed gear list will be shared once you're accepted.

-The core inquiry remains the same — Jamie's three essential questions about where we come from, where we're going, and what we do now.
+The core inquiry remains the same — our three essential questions about where we come from, where we're going, and what we do now.
 But the format is different: smaller group, more backcountry, more participatory.
 The curriculum is always evolving to best match our current assessment of the world.
-If you've been before, you'll find new depth.
-If you're an alum and have questions about credits, reach out to your admissions rep.
+If you've been before, you'll find it to be a totally different experience.
+If you're an alum and have questions about course credits, reach out to your admissions rep.

 Going Deeper with Fewer